Our History

 In 1956, a small group of employees at the Deaconess Hospital had an idea.
 In order to convert their idea to reality, they met together to create a financial institution that would be owned and controlled by themselves and their coworkers.
 This institution would allow them to charge fair and reasonable interest rates for loans, pay higher dividends on their savings deposits, and allow them to help improve the financial future for their co-workers and themselves.

-In 1992, the credit union moved outside of the hospital facility to it’s current site at the corner of 29th Street and 11th Avenue.
-The move allowed the credit union to provide drive-up lanes and provide better service to the many members working at other sites.
+In 1991, the hospital notified us that our leasehold would be terminated as soon as the credit union decided on a new location.
+After considering many options, the credit union chose to purchase land at the corner of 29th Street and 11th Avenue.
+The new building allowed the credit union to provide drive-up lanes and provide better service to the many members working at other sites.
+We also extended our hours by having the drive-through lanes open from 7:30 am to 5:30 pm.

-As a result of our new, expanded area of membership, on December 1, 2004, the credit union changed it’s name to The Family First Federal Credit Union to reflect our wider membership eligibility and our new role in Great Falls area communities.
+The new century offered the opportunity to reexamine what we wanted to be for our members.
+After intensive consideration, in March 2002 we requested and received permission from our federal regulator to serve all the residents of the 5-county region including Cascade, Chouteau, Judith Basin, Pondera and Teton counties.
+2003 saw our assets increase to $10 million while our increased use of technology allowed us to continue operating with the same staff size.
+As a result of our new, expanded area of membership, on December 1, 2004, the credit union changed its name to The Family First Federal Credit Union to reflect our wider membership eligibility and our new role in Great Falls area communities.

 The credit union added an ATM into their parking lot and both ATMs are now part of the CO-OP ATM Network.
 Since 2012, all credit union owned ATMS in Great Falls have been part of the CO-OP network and our members can use any of those ATM plus many thousands across the country for surcharge-free ATM withdrawals.